ItsSilvie/bot/Readme.md

 ![Search: Result](https://i.imgur.com/cKGRjPF.png)

-The bot will display up to 3 cards.
+Silvie will display up to 3 cards as embeds.
 If more than 3 cards are found it will pick 2 of those at random to display.